jpolitz/jpolitz.github.com/notes/_posts/2020-07-01-remote-teaching-assessment.md

 prefer to design assignments that encourage collaboration.
 I typically lean somewhat on exams to provide a passing threshold for an individual assessment – students need to pass a midterm or a final exam or both to pass the course.
+I still check MOSS, check Chegg, and report students who violate academic integrity, but I also know that these are imperfect checks and like to build in ways for students to work together.

-For spring 2020 I was reluctant to lean on traditional exams this way (though I actually don't think it would have been a terrible idea).
+For spring 2020 I was reluctant to lean on traditional exams in the same way I usually do (though I actually don't think it would have been a terrible idea).
 I didn't want to pursue live video proctoring solutions because of the privacy implications.
 So I considered other options that would give me confidence that the students I was giving grades to had actually completed the assessments their grade was based on.
 Videos where students showed their student ID and completed an assessment task seemed like a good solution; I could keep the videos private to me and my staff and delete them after the quarter, and have lots of confidence in who had completed the assessments.

 ## Programming Exams